samverrall/samverrall/README.md

 ## Hi there 👋

-### What do i do? 💻
+### What do I do? 💻
 I work as a GoLang develoepr, working on microservices, developing new services and helping to maintain legacy services.
 Actively writing unit tests, utilizing AWS / Docker where I get the opportunity and diving into Kubernetes where I can.
 Liasing with the front-end teams and writing release documentation.
 In my own time I build a few personal GoLang projects, whilst also keeping up to date on any new tech that excites me!

-### What am i working on? 🙌
+### What am I working on? 🙌
-I’m currently working on building a couple of projects, one is an open source CLI tool written with Go called [Go Scan](https://github.com/samverrall/goscan).
-Go Scan scrapes websites and run's SEO checks directly from your command line - it also has a bunch of other nice features!
-Feel free to check the repo for more information.
-The other is a full-stack time management PWA / web app written with Svelte, TypeScript and a TypeORM backend.
-These are personal projects I try to build and maintain in my own time.
-Unfortunatly the time management application is currently closed source.
+I'm currently building an open source 'invoicing application' - with a current focus of building the API in Golang.
+[See the repo here](https://github.com/samverrall/invoice-api-service).

 <!--
 **samverrall/samverrall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.